DolphyWind/Electra-Lang/README.md

 >**Subtracter (S):** Supports north, south, southwest and northeast directions.
 Pops two values off the stack and pushes first-second back.
 If there is at least no two values on the stack, it does nothing.

->**Multiplier (M):** Supports east, west, southeast, southwest, northeast and northwest directions.
+>**Multiplier (M):** Supports east, west, south, southeast, southwest, northeast and northwest directions.
 Pops two values off the stack and pushes first*second back.
 If there is at least no two values on the stack, it does nothing.

 >**Divider (Q):** Supports north, south, east, west and southeast directions.
 Pops two values off the stack and pushes first/second back.
 If there is at least no two values on the stack, it does nothing.